hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2647

-We did not send any messenger or prophet before you except that when he recited, Satan would cast into it.
+We did not send any messenger or prophet before you except that when he recited, Satan would cast into it [some falsehood].
 But Allah would abolish what Satan casts, then Allah would confirm His verses, for Allah is All-Knowing, All-Wise.

 # 2648